About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - 1 cup freshly grated sharp cheddar cheese, or any other cheese you like

-- Position a rack in the lower third of the oven and preheat the oven to 400 degrees F. Butter a 9×13 inch baking pan and set it aside.
+- Prep your tools.
+Position a rack in the lower third of the oven and preheat the oven to 400 degrees F. Butter a 9×13 inch baking pan and set it aside.

-- Break the eggs into a medium-size bowl and whisk until just combined.
+- Mix wet ingredients.
+Break the eggs into a medium-size bowl and whisk until just combined.
 Add the butter, half-and-half and whisk well.

-- Place the cornmeal, flour, salt, baking powder, and sugar in a large bowl and whisk to combine well.
+- Mix dry ingredients.
+Place the cornmeal, flour, salt, baking powder, and sugar in a large bowl and whisk to combine well.

-- Bake the cornbread until it is lightly golden and a toothpick inserted in the center comes out clean, 25 to 35 minutes.
+- Bake.
+Place in the preheated oven and bake the cornbread until it is lightly golden and a toothpick inserted in the center comes out clean, 25 to 35 minutes.
 Serve warm.